huycmt/selenium3/README.md

 ## Execute

-- You can run test suite by this command line, in this file you can change browser by change value of parameter " browser"
+- You can run test suite by this command line, in this file you can change browser by change value of parameter "browser"
 - In case you want to change the configuration of browser, you can change it in " /src/main/resources/configuration/[browser].json"
 ```cmd